phil-sandwell/CLOVER/README.md

 2) Open a bash terminal window and navigate to the github repository (if using mac/linux, otherwise will need to use another method to copy scripts to, and send commands on, the hpc)

-3) Copy the modified version of CLOVER for the HPC to your account in the directory /home/USERNAME/.
+3) Add your renewables.ninja API to the location file for Bhinjpur, then copy the modified version of CLOVER for the HPC to your account in the directory /home/USERNAME/.

 	scp -r CLOVER-master USERNAME@login.cx1.hpc.ic.ac.uk:/home/USERNAME/CLOVER-master